-As business processing, monitoring, and decision making is becoming increasingly digitized, data visualization has become the fuel for modern businesses.
-Companies are using powerful data visualization provided by Microsoft Power BI to let their data do the storytelling.
+As businesses digitize their processing, monitoring, and decision-making, they rely on data visualization as fuel for modern operations.
+Companies use powerful data visualization provided by Microsoft Power BI to let their data do the storytelling.

 But what makes good data storytelling?
 How does data visualization with Power BI work?
-Sit tight as we explore how your business can be transformed instantly by simply understanding and visualizing your data with Microsoft Power BI.
-Let’s dive into it!
+Learn how your business can instantly transform by understanding and visualizing data thanks to Microsoft Power BI.

 The Principles of Good Storytelling